alexeagleson/nextjs-fullstack-app-template/README.md

 };
 ```

 Note that this uses an image of a cat `(/time-cat.jpg)` from the project's public directory.
 You can find it in the project repository.

-Also note that we did not even need to update the CatCard story at all!
-It just pulls everything automatically.
+The only thing we need to update in `CatCard.stories` is to change the story title from `templates/CatCard` to `cards/CatCard`

 We do need to update our `next.config.js` because we are using a domain we haven't explicitly stated as permitted (for the avatar).
 Simply update your config file to look like this:

 `next.config.js`

 ```js
 /** @type {import('next').NextConfig} */
 const nextConfig = {